 We will have a waiting list for admissions.
 Applicants will have to inform the program by April 1 if they will be attending our program.
 After that date, we will email individuals who are on the waiting list.

 We have an advanced generalist specialization.
-We do have emphasis areas including mental health, addictions, military and physical disabilities.
+We do have emphasis areas including mental health, addictions, school social work, military and physical disabilities.
 Students are encouraged to create an emphasis that supports their future goals.

 Yes.
 The program will accept individuals having a degree from an accredited college other than social work.
 In these cases, you are considered to be in the non-advanced standing/traditional program.
 You will be required to complete 58 credits to graduate with a Masters in Social Work.